 Hospitals & Medical Offices

 and any other Sectors that could become victims to Active Killer Events.

-SAFETY TOWN is an organized program of safety education for CHILDREN ENTERING KINDERGARTEN (age 5 by August 1, 2013).
+SAFETY TOWN is an organized program of safety education for CHILDREN ENTERING KINDERGARTEN (or entereing first grade if they have not previously attended).
 SAFETY TOWN, a city built to the scale of the child, is the setting in which safety awareness is taught and practiced.
 Teachers and police officers, with the assistance of teenagers, will cover such topics as pedestrian, motorist, bus, stranger, police, fire, railroad, home, and playground safety.
 Movies, songs, poems, games, visits to the police and fire stations, and practice inside SAFETY TOWN itself will complement the daily classroom activities.
 Parents are not expected to stay with their children during SAFETY TOWN and children do not need to bring any type of equipment.
 Children are welcomed from Oregon and the surrounding communities.

 Crime prevention should be a community commitment.
 The Oregon Police Division is promoting and helping to form Neighborhood Block Watches with the citizens of Oregon.
 It allows residents to act as the eyes and ears of the Police Division.
 Though they have a significant presence in our community, police officers cannot be everywhere at all the time.
 Expanding residential populations and business sectors ultimately place greater and greater demands on the police division's limited resources.
 These factors stress the police division's effectiveness.
 The Oregon Police Division depends on community support to help make our neighborhoods and businesses crime free.
 The fact is, the police alone can not control crime.
 We need the help of an alert and concerned public.
 Safe streets and neighborhoods are everybody's concern and Neighborhood Block Watch provides a way for everybody to be involved in the fight against crime.